jperaltac/mandelbrot-deep-zoom/README.md

 ### How does it know where to zoom in?
 The Program detects the edges of the mandelbrot set and keeps itself centered there.
-Here it is detecting edges:
+Here is the edge detection in action:
 <p align = 'center'>
 <img src = 'examples/edges.gif' height = '256px'>
 </p>